saucepan14/TPMSecuredArch/README.md

 After adding all the keys boot into the signed image.

-## Creating the tpm policiy and adding a keyfile to luks
+## Creating the tpm policy and adding a keyfile to luks

 Next we will need to add a keyfile to the luks encrypted partition and store it in the tpm.
 We will be creating a 256 bit (i.e. 32 byte) keyfile using data from /dev/random this makes the keyfile very hard to brute force and takes away the trouble of having to create a strong keyfile on your own.
-A copy of the keyfile will be stored within the encrypted partition which is not a big security concern as long as you don't leave your computer unattended with the keyfile readable by any user, or someone having access to your encrpyed partition in which case you have bigger problems.
+A copy of the keyfile will be stored within the encrypted partition which is not a big security concern as long as you don't leave your computer unattended with the keyfile readable by any user, or someone having access to your encrypted partition in which case you have bigger problems.

-To create the keyfile use the follwing command:
+To create the keyfile use the following command:
 ```
 dd if=/dev/random of=/root/root_keyfile.bin bs=1 count=32
 ```